 - Education: I obtained my master’s degree at the Language Technology lab, University of Cambridge in 2023.
-I received my bachelor’s degree from University of Macau where I graduated as the valedictorian of Class 2021.
+I received my bachelor’s degree from University of Macau, where I graduated as the valedictorian of Class 2021.

 - Collaboration: Working on AI/NLP since 2023, I feel incredibly grateful to have learned from some outstanding AI researchers and mentors such as: Prof. Elisa Kreiss, Prof. Zhijiang Guo, Dr. Ivan Vulić, Dr. Jianqiao Lu, Dr. Yinya Huang, and Dr. Zhengying Liu.

-- Status: I am always open for a chat or collaboration.
+I am always open for a chat or collaboration.
 Feel free to drop me an email!

 University of California, Los Angeles (PhD), 2025-current